Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/soft-skills/rising-above-ego.md

 	  question this anyway, as there is often a less painful, more fair or more fun way to acquire the knowledge or experience without experiencing the same hardship - or even: the knowledge/experience is simply not as relevant as it once was and so should be valued less.
-- "I'm the senior engineer / architect, we should do my idea" or "you should listen to me"
+- "I'm the senior engineer / architect, we should do my idea" or "you should listen to me" or "I've been doing this for X number of years, I know what I'm doing".
 	- A privilege / power dynamic being involved with a decision-making process.
 	- Assuming you're an expert, yes, we need to recognise that expertise, and trust that you're presenting the idea as an expert.
 But we should also be aware of [egocentric bias](https://en.wikipedia.org/wiki/Egocentric_bias).
 Often, we will have multiple experts in the room, or have near-experts (i.e. junior engineers) in the room who have ideas of their own that can challenge conventional wisdom.
+	- People also use this to try to shut conversations down, because they think they're right and their time is being wasted discussing ideas they already know the answer to, or because they don't respect or like the people they're working with and think themselves superior.
+This is again, putting ego before "making things better".
 	- So: ideas from experts should be trusted, but not taken as gospel and should be compared against other experts' ideas or near-experts' ideas.
 	- Note: We should be sceptical (but not dismissive) of non-experts.
-- "You're not respecting me because you're treating my idea unfairly or critically"
+- "You're treating my idea/behaviour critically, which is disrespectful".
-	- Important clarification: This is not excusing rude behaviour - see note at the bottom.
+	- Important clarification: This is not excusing rude behaviour or unfair treatment - see note at the bottom.
-	- This is where someone is receiving professional criticism, but taking it as a personal attack on themselves.
+	- This is where someone is receiving professional criticism/feedback, but taking it as a personal attack on themselves (as a person).
+This is putting their ego first.
-	- This is a form of putting ego first, as someone is treating criticism of something they've made or done as a criticism of themselves as people.
 	- It is important to set aside this ego.
 Rather than "them vs. me", try to reframe and guide things into being "us vs. the problem".
 Take a break, and give people the benefit of the doubt that they meant well.
 	- This conflict can often be avoided though by actively trying to be nice / cheery, or "extra-respectful" when giving criticism or feedback.
 Careful with this though, as this can feed into and grow unhealthy conflict-avoidant behaviour.
+	- This conflict can also be mitigated by ensuring criticism/feedback is given on the right thing.
+It is OK to give criticism on people's work and behaviour, but it's less OK to criticise their personality, traits or values.
 	- Note: Too often, rude behaviour or tone is excused as professional criticism.
+This is not OK.
+	- Note 2: Unfair treatment of people and ideas still actually happens.
 This is not OK.